pandoprojects/pando-network-protocol/README.md

 The Pando Blockchain Ledger is a Proof-of-Stake decentralized ledger designed for the video streaming industry.
 It powers the Pando token economy which incentives end users to share their redundant bandwidth and storage resources, and encourage them to engage more actively with video platforms and content creators.
-The ledger employs a novel [multi-level BFT consensus engine](docs/multi-level-bft-tech-report.pdf), which supports high transaction throughput, fast block confirmation, and allows mass participation in the consensus process.
+The ledger employs a novel [multi-level BFT consensus engine], which supports high transaction throughput, fast block confirmation, and allows mass participation in the consensus process.
 Off-chain payment support is built directly into the ledger through the resource-oriented micropayment pool, which is designed specifically to achieve the “pay-per-byte” granularity for streaming use cases.
 Moreover, the ledger storage system leverages the microservice architecture and reference counting based history pruning techniques, and is thus able to adapt to different computing environments, ranging from high-end data center server clusters to commodity PCs and laptops.
 The ledger also supports Turing-Complete smart contracts, which enables rich user experiences for DApps built on top of the Pando Ledger.
-For more technical details, please refer to our [technical whitepaper](docs/pando-technical-whitepaper.pdf) and [2019 IEEE ICBC paper](https://arxiv.org/pdf/1911.04698.pdf) "Scalable BFT Consensus Mechanism Through Aggregated
+For more technical details, please refer to our [Offical Documentation](https://docs.pandoproject.org/) and [2019 IEEE ICBC paper](https://arxiv.org/pdf/1911.04698.pdf) "Scalable BFT Consensus Mechanism Through Aggregated

 Signature Gossip".

-To learn more about the Pando Network in general, please visit the **Pando Documentation site**:https://docs.pandoproject.org/pandoproject/pando-network-testament
+To learn more about the Pando Network in general, please visit the **Pando official Documentation site**:https://docs.pandoproject.org/pandoproject/pando-network-testament